miguel-guerrero/pppy/examples/README.md

-To run the examples on this directory, jus type
+To run the examples on this directory, just type:

     make